 A WBC count is a blood test to measure the number of white blood cells (WBCs) in the blood.

-WBCs help fight infections.
-They are also called leukocytes.
-There are five major types of white blood cells:
+WBCs are also called leukocytes.
+They help fight infections.
+There are 5 major types of white blood cells:

 - Lymphocytes (T cells, B cells, and Natural Killer cells)